RozhakXD/Like4Gram/README.md

 - You were detected using automation so this caused you not to get coins.

 ### Warning?!
 This tool is used to gain followers by following fellow users.
-I hope you don't use the main account because it will increase your following.
 You must use a new account to complete missions to avoid account blocking!

 ##
 ```python